 The latest Podcast:

-As the Downton Abbey movie cast and crew return to film at Highclere Castle I sit sits down with my most favourite guest – my husband!
+As the Downton Abbey movie cast and crew return to film at Highclere Castle, I sit down with my favourite guest – my husband!

-With spring transitioning to summer and the castle opening up again to the public, it’s time for a catch up and to look forward to the year ahead at ‘the real Downton Abbey’.
+With Spring transitioning to Summer, and the Castle opening up to the public again, it’s time for a catch up and to look forward to the year ahead at ‘the Real Downton Abbey’.

 Episode 37 Sir Peter Michael